Gonzalomarcylabschool/Fall-23-Sequoyah/Mod-2/week-0/2-0-0-html/README.md

 We'll use live server on VSCode because it does "hot reloading," which means every time we save our document, the server will reload our browser window for us.

-# Part 3 - Anatomy of a tag: h and p
+# Anatomy of a tag: h and p
 The base "unit" in html is called the "tag."
 A tag usually has an opening and a closing tag

 ```html